 “They had to be, I can’t imagine presses existed when this place was in use,” Hikaru says as he puts down his lantern, “Although I guess there’s only one way to find out.”

-“Perhaps we should find a few for your collection,” I look to him with a grin, but he merely frowns.
+“Perhaps we should find a few for your collection!”
+I look to him with a grin, yet he merely frowns.

 “I appreciate the thought, but I don’t think that’d be wise…”

 “…Even if they are abandoned?”

 “Who knows what the spirits might think,” he says in a hushed tone, “But hopefully they won’t mind us looking.”

 “Hopefully not…” I say, my hand lingering over a brown, half rotted away book sitting upon a table.